Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency

 This research attempts to ascertain whether or not certain descriptive statistical features of a dataset can be indicative of prospective model performance, and can provide a heuristic for data volume required to achieve certain generalizable performance benchmarks.

-Corollary: The magnitude of Feature Effect size, and data volume, both impact model performance and generalizability, with a higher effect-size offsetting the need for large datasets, while a smaller effect size generally requiring a greater volume of data to achieve similar results.
+\textbf{Corollary:} The magnitude of Feature Effect size, and data volume, both impact model performance and generalizability, with a higher effect-size offsetting the need for large datasets, while a smaller effect size generally requiring a greater volume of data to achieve similar results.

-Corollary: There is an upper-bound to performance irrespective of data size, and possibly effect size (i.e., as data size goes to infinite model performance plateaus).
+\textbf{Corollary:} There is an upper-bound to performance irrespective of data size, and possibly effect size (i.e., as data size goes to infinite model performance plateaus).

-The goal of this research: If a researcher has advanced knowledge the size of the dataset employable for training, and can calculate the effect size of features with respect to the labels, one can make a reasonable assumption on projected model performance.
+The goal of this research is as follows: If a researcher has advanced knowledge the size of the dataset employable for training, and can calculate the effect size of features with respect to the labels, one can make a reasonable assumption on projected model performance.

-To best explore this overall objective, we conducted two specifics experiments to determine whether or not such a relationship exists.
+To best explore this overall objective, we conducted two specific experiments to determine whether or not such a relationship exists.

-Hypothesis 1: There is a correlation between statistical effect-size and model performance up to a point.
+\textbf{Hypothesis 1:} There is a correlation between statistical effect-size and model performance up to a point.

-Hypothesis 2: There is a correlation between statistical effect-size, data size and model performance up to a point
+\textbf{Hypothesis 2:} There is a correlation between statistical effect-size, data size, and model performance up to a point.

 These trends are universal and applicable across datasets.